syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 The DropDownList loads the data from remote data services through the DataSource property.

-The DropDownList supports retrieval of data from remote data services with the help of [DataManager](https://blazor.syncfusion.com/documentation/data/getting-started)control.
+The DropDownList supports retrieval of data from remote data services with the help of [DataManager](https://blazor.syncfusion.com/documentation/data/getting-started)  control.
 The [Query](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_Query) property is used to fetch data from the database and bind it to the DropDownList.

 * [DataManager.Url](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html#Syncfusion_Blazor_DataManager_Url) - Defines the service endpoint to fetch data.
 * [DataManager.Adaptor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html#Syncfusion_Blazor_DataManager_Adaptor) - Defines the adaptor option.
 By default, ODataAdaptor is used for remote binding.
 The adaptor is responsible for processing responses and requests from/to the service endpoint.